WaiveCar/Waivecar/src/views/site/faq.md

 ### Can I use an out of country drivers license?

 Yep!
-However you will need to contact your country’s DMV equivalent to obtain a driving record to email to us at support@waive.car (It must be translated into English)
+However you will need to contact your country's DMV equivalent to obtain a driving record to email to us at support@waive.car (It must be translated into English)

 ### Can I use a temporary drivers license?
 Unfortunately you will need a permanent license to drive with WaiveCar.

 ### How long does the signup take?

 It's very quick!
-Should only take about 10 minutes for the signup and the background check to complete.
+Should only take about 15 minutes for the signup and the background check to complete.
 If the background check seems to be taking longer, please give us a contact us.

 ## Booking Cars

 ### What are WaiveCar's hours?

-Our cars are available 24/7 however the HQ is open from 9am-10pm and the customer service line is open from 8am-10pm.
+Our cars are available from 5am - 1am and the HQ is open from 9am-10pm and the customer service line is open from 8am-10pm.
 If you need assistance at other hours, simply send us an email at support@waive.car and we will reach you at our earliest convenience.
-Please note new rentals cannot be created between 1am & 5am.

 ### How do I book a WaiveCar?
 Log onto the app and find the closest available WaiveCar to you.
 Hit "Book it"!
 You then have 15 minutes to get to the car before the reservation times out.

 ### Where can I get a WaiveCar?

-Right now our cars are only dispersed around Santa Monica, Venice, Sawtelle, Mar Vista and Marina Del Ray, CA. In the near future, you will be able to pick them up anywhere in LA and other major cities!
+Right now our cars are dispersed between Santa Monica and Hollywood, check our map in our app for more details.
+In the near future, you will be able to pick them up anywhere in LA and other major cities!

 ### How long do I have to get to a WaiveCar?

 You have 15 minutes to get to a WaiveCar before the reservation times out.
 You may purchase an additional 10 minutes for a $1 fee.
+If you are 55 or over, you automatically get WaiveAid.
+WaiveAid allows you 25 minutes to get to your WaiveCar, for free, every time.
+You can still purchase an additional 10 minutes more for $1, totaling 35 minutes.
+If you are under 55 and need assistance, such as having a child in stroller or a handicap placard, please contact us

 Once you get there, please make sure you drive the WaiveCar!
 We may have to forfeit your booking if the WaiveCar isn't being used.
 But don't worry, we send out a message beforehand and you'll have plenty of time to contact us if we've made a mistake.

 ### Can I reserve a car in advance?
 Unlike a rental company, you CANNOT reserve a car in advance.
 WaiveCar believes in the convenience of giving you a free car NOW!
 Get it while it's hot!

 ### Can I book multiple cars a day?
 Yep!
 And even better, you will get the free 2 hours for EVERY ride!
+However, there is a 30 minute wait to re-book the car you just finished renting.
+We do allow you to skip the wait period for a $5 charge.
 ### Does the free 2 hours start when I reserve a car or when I start the ride?
 When you start the ride!
 Enjoy your leisurely walk!

 ### Is the free 2 hours only when I'm driving the car?
 Nope!
 The free 2 hours counts for having the car while it's driving or parked.

 ### What happens if I don't make it to the car in 15 minutes?
 Then your reservation will expire!
 So hurry up and try to rebook the same car or another WaiveCar before it's gone!
 We're a hot commodity!

-### What's with that $1 charge when I book a WaiveCar?
+### What's with that $20 charge when I book a WaiveCar?
 No worries!
-It's just a $1 hold on your card we will refund right back to you when your ride is complete!
+It's just a $20 hold on your card we will refund right back to you when your ride is complete!

 ## Driving Cars
 ### How far can I drive with a WaiveCar?

-You can drive up to 20 miles outside of any of our parking borders, which includes most of LA.
+You can drive up to 25 miles outside of any of our parking borders, which includes most of LA.
 You will get a text message alert when you have passed the boundaries!
 Along with being free the first 2 hours, a single WaiveCar can be rented for up to 12 hours at a time.

 ### Where are the keys?

 #### In our Sparks EVs

 You don't need keys to start the car, however if you need to lock the car DURING your rental, the keys are on a sensor in the glovebox!
 Just make sure you replace them when you're done.

 #### In our Hyundai IONIQs

 There are no keys, simply use the app to lock, unlock and end all rides.
 ### I've never driven an electric car.
 How many miles per charge do I get?
 Our Chevy Spark EVs have 50-70 miles per charge, depending on driving style.
 Our Hyundai Ioniqs have between 110-130 depending on driving style.